3. Providing information to the perpetrators of international crimes

 Trial Monitoring, Crimes Against Humanity in Argentina, Secretariat for Human Rights of the Nation, Ministry of Human Rights (not updated)

-The São Paolo authorities investigated the complaint against VW.
-A settlement was reached in 2020, in which Volkswagen agreed to pay Euro 5.5 million to victims and stated "We regret the violations that occurred in the past.
+The São Paolo authorities launched an investigation of VW, which ended when a settlement was reached in 2020.
+Volkswagen agreed to pay Euro 5.5 million to victims and stated "We regret the violations that occurred in the past.
 For Volkswagen AG, it is important to deal responsibly with this negative chapter in Brazil's history and promote transparency."

 Sources: